carpentries-incubator/gap-lesson/_episodes/03-func.md

 ~~~
 {: .error}

-In this case, the function remains the same:
+Since there was an error, the `AvgOrdOfGroup` function in our session was not
+redefined, and remains the same as last time it was successfully read:

 ~~~
 Print(AvgOrdOfGroup);